Zeffar/2048-environment/README.md

 └── score.txt
 ```

- How to use this enviroment:
+ How to use this environment:
  1. Put the current state (4x4 matrix) into `input.txt`, followed by the move you wish to make
 ```
     0 - up